ArmandPhilippot/coldark/packages/coldark-vscode/README.md

 - I tested the theme on Linux (Manjaro) and Windows, but not on Mac.
 - I do not use all the features of VS Code: it is possible that some elements are not correctly incorporated within the theme.
 - I have not tested the versions with all possible languages, only with those that I use commonly.
+- The theme is still in active development.
+Some things may change over time.

 I added a file named [UNUSED.md](https://github.com/ArmandPhilippot/coldark-vscode/blob/master/UNUSED.md) to specify the unused settings.